Ouse Valley Viaduct: Maintenance and restoration

 The first major restoration work occurred during the 1890s, and was focused on repairs to the brickwork.
 Engineers of the late Victorian era were concerned that the original lime mortar used in the viaduct's construction was inadequate and the decision was made to replace it with cement mortar.
 However, the replacement facing brickwork and substandard mortar eventually caused its own failures prompting more expensive repairs later on.
 This was likely due to the repair work having borne a greater share of the structure's load than intended, resulting in an accelerated failure rate.
 Poorly bonded header bricks are another probable culprit for its ineffectiveness.
 Additionally, the parapets and pavilions, although made from Caen stone (a high-quality limestone), have been subjected to heavy weathering.

-By 1956, the damage to the viaduct was extensive but the cost of refurbishment work was deemed too high by British Rail.
+By 1956 the damage to the viaduct was extensive but the cost of refurbishment work was deemed too high by British Rail.
 The degradation was partially a consequence of the structure's long lifespan: when originally constructed in the 1840s, its intended design life was only 120 years.
 By May 1983, the viaduct had been officially recognised as a Grade II* listed structure.

 By the 1980s, the eight pavilions present on the viaduct were in such a poor condition that some of their roofs had fallen in and the installation of internal props was required to halt their further collapse.
 As a consequence of its heritage status, all envisioned alterations to the viaduct need to be reviewed and agreed upon by English Heritage.
 When British Rail proposed to dismantle the original pavilions and rebuild them using reconstituted stonework, English Heritage refused permissions; accordingly, there was no substantial restoration performed to the viaduct during this period, a decision which British Rail publicly attributed to the sizeable estimated cost of such works.
 The fabric of the structure continued to deteriorate over the next decade, with sections of stonework falling away from the balustrades and parapets.

 Starting in March 1996, the viaduct underwent a £6.5 million renovation overseen by the national rail infrastructure company Railtrack and partially funded by grants from West Sussex County Council, Railway Heritage Trust and English Heritage.
 Harder-wearing limestone was imported from Bordeaux to ensure the closest match with the existing Caen stone in the balustrades and pavilions.
 Some of the piers had to be reconstructed because of failures in the Victorian brickwork.
 The new bricks were handmade in a variety of sizes to suit the existing brickwork and set in sand, cement, and lime mortar; stainless steel anchoring was used to firmly fix the new stone to the old stonework.
 Throughout the work, one of the lines always remained open while restoration activity was being carried out on the other side of the viaduct.
 The project, which took more than three years, was completed in September 1999.

+From 2023, repairs were being undertaken by Network Rail with various companies.
+As of September 2024 it was unclear when they would finish.